Set up Windows devices for Microsoft 365 Business users

 For more information on how to upgrade Windows devices to Windows 10 Pro Creators Update, follow the steps in this topic: Upgrade Windows devices to Windows Pro Creators Update.

-See Verify the device is upgraded to Windows 10 Business to verify you have the upgrade, or to make sure the upgrade worked.
+See Verify the device is connected to Azure AD to verify you have the upgrade, or to make sure the upgrade worked.

 Join Windows 10 devices to your organization's Azure AD

 Once all Windows devices in your organization have either been upgraded to Windows 10 Pro Creators Update or are already running Windows 10 Pro Creators Update, you can join these devices to your organization's Azure Active Directory.
 Once the devices are joined, they will automatically be upgraded to Windows 10 Business, which is part of your Microsoft 365 Business subscription.